 Bruschetta has been around nearly forever.
 For those you not familiar with bruschetta, it is a popular Italian appetizer consisting of grilled bread slices topped with an assortment of different things.
 There any many different types of bruschetta (and I plan on making others) but this one is chicken.
 The French bread slices are first brushed with olive oil, grilled for a short period of time and then topped with a chicken and Italian dressing mixture.
-I grilled the chicken, but if you have any left over chicken, this is a great way to make good use of it.
-Left over chicken will not have as much flavor because it is not marinated but it will still be good!
+I grilled the chicken, but if you have any leftover chicken, this is a great way to make good use of it.
+The leftover chicken will not have as much flavor because it is not marinated but it will still be good!
 You can also use the oven for the bread and the chicken instead of the grill if you want.
 Bruschetta makes a great appetizer for any party.
 Enjoy.

-2 boneless skinless chicken breasts
+- 2 boneless skinless chicken breasts

-1 ¼ cups Italian salad dressing (divided)
+- 1 ¼ cups Italian salad dressing (divided)

-4 cups fresh spinach (torn)
+- 4 cups fresh spinach (torn)

-1/3 cup crumbled feta cheese
+- 1/3 cup crumbled feta cheese

-8 sun dried tomatoes (packed without oil, chopped)
+- 8 sun-dried tomatoes (packed without oil, chopped)

-1 (16 ounce) loaf focaccia bread (or French bread, cut into ½” thick slices)
+- 1 (16 ounces) loaf focaccia bread (or French bread, cut into ½” thick slices)

-¼ cup olive oil
+- ¼ cup olive oil

 - Grill chicken 7 minutes per side or until the juices run clear and chicken is no longer pink inside.
 Allow to cool and shred or cut into small pieces.